Annexation Bill of 1866

 The bill was introduced by Congressman Nathaniel Prentice Banks, a representative from Massachusetts.
 It was intended to appeal to Irish Americans who supported the Fenian Movement and were aggressively hostile to Britain.
-Indeed, much of American public opinion at the time was hostile because of Britain's perceived support for the Confederacy during the American Civil War.
+Indeed, much of American public opinion at the time was hostile because of Britain's perceived support for the Confederacy during the American Civil War, such as British blockade runners carrying arms supplies, the construction of CSS Alabama in a British shipyard, and tolerance of Confederate Secret Service activities in the UK and its Canadian and Bahamian colonies.
 There was no serious effort in Washington to annex Canada.

 Proposed states and territories

 If successful, the Annexation Bill would have created four states and three territories from what is today Canada, listed below.
 Additionally, most of the Arctic Archipelago and parts of the Canadian mainland would have become unorganized territory.